Dr. Maya Angelou Monument

-The artwork, to be located outside of the San Francisco Main Public Library, is intended to honor one of the most significant literary artists and activists of our time, and will be an ever-present role model and inspiration to all, especially girls and young women.
-While most of the sculptures and monuments in the City’s collection honoring individuals recognize white men, the sculpture of Dr. Maya Angelou will begin to redress this gender imbalance by honoring a woman, and moreover, a woman of color.
+While most of the sculptures and monuments in the City’s civic art collection honoring individuals recognize white men, the sculpture of Dr. Maya Angelou will begin to redress this gender imbalance by honoring a woman, and moreover, a woman of color.

 The San Francisco Board of Supervisors passed a resolution entitled “Affirming San Francisco’s Commitment to 30% Female Representation in the Public Realm by the year 2020.”
 The Resolution recognizes that although 51% of the population is female, women are woefully underrepresented in sectors of public and private leadership roles, and their historical contributions are inadequately recognized in public statues and memorials.
 The Resolution identifies research suggesting that 30 percent is the proportion when critical mass is reached, and in a group setting the voices of the minority group become heard in their own right.
 There is a national movement to increase female representation in the public realm to 30 percent.

-The first of these projects has been identified as an artwork honoring Dr. Maya Angelou in recognition of her many accomplishments including breaking the color and gender barriers by becoming San Francisco’s first African-American female streetcar conductor, an award-winning author and poet, a Presidential Medal of Freedom recipient and a civil rights leader.
+The first of these projects has been identified as an artwork honoring Dr. Maya Angelou in recognition of her many accomplishments including breaking the color and gender barriers by becoming San Francisco’s first African American female streetcar conductor, an award-winning author and poet, a Presidential Medal of Freedom recipient and a civil rights leader.
 The artwork will be located at the main branch of the San Francisco Library, which is located at 100 Larkin Street in the Civic Center Complex.

-The bronze monument measures 96” high x 72” wide x 26” deep, atop a 12” high x 80” wide x 30” deep basalt stone base, and features a portrait of Dr. Angelou drawn by Lava Thomas on the front, and a quote on the back:
+The monument measures 96” high x 72” wide x 26” deep, atop a 12” high x 80” wide x 30” deep basalt stone base, standing at a total height of nine-feet.

 "Information helps you to see that you're not alone.
 That there's somebody in Mississippi and somebody in Tokyo who all have wept, who've all longed and lost, who've all been happy.
 So the library helps you to see, not only that you are not alone, but that you're not really any different from everyone else.
 There may be details that are different, but a human being is a human being." - Dr. Maya Angelou